dawonn/ros-pioneer3at/README.md

 Programs that show how to drive a Pioneer3-AT robot with ros (I used it for Gazebo).

 ## This fork
 I donwloaded this example to learn how to use ROS (system for robot communication) and Gazebo (robot simulator) in tandem.
 This project contains more content than what I used, but at least for my case I noticed 2 shortcomings: there's no README in the original, and it doesn't work with the latest version of Gazebo, which in my case is version 9.
+To the former I've contributed by starting this file, and for the latter I changed a couple of source files a smidge.

 ## README
 Instead of a README.md the project has a [google doc](https://docs.google.com/document/d/1-HmQuTe955WDy5t9Q70rw00o4WJjFePuAhqxbgarA1Q/edit), which I'll try to paste below.